-As in other experiments, subject efforts to increase or decrease oscillation amplitude are determined by an experimenter utilizing the universal randomization protocol described in (a).
-Each experiment lasts one hour and consists of six 5-minute work periods alternated with six 5-minute rest periods.
+lasts one hour and consists of six 5-minute work periods alternated with six 5-minute rest periods.

 In later work, the subject is removed to a room 12 meters down the hall with three intervening office spaces to determine whether effects can be produced from a remote location.
 The subject is provided feedback at the remote location either by closed circuit video or by a second chart recorder in parallel with the recorder in the enclosed target laboratory.
-The remote aspect was instituted both to prevent artifactual effects from body heat, etc., and also to determine whether energy can be coupled via the remote viewing channel to a remote location.
+The remote aspect was instituted both to prevent artifactual effects from body heat, etc., and also to determine whether energy can be coupled with the remote viewing channel to a remote location.